aeternity/protocol/node/api/channels_api_usage.md

 This trustless model is based upon both participants executing off-chain updates locally and reaching the same results.
-This is how consensus is reached betweenn them.
+This is how consensus is reached between them.
 Since off-chain smart contracts can read on-chain objects like accounts, names, contracts and oracles requests and responses, the results of their execution rely heavily on the chain they had been based on.

 Participants are expected to use their own nodes to support their channels.
-At the moment using a service hosted by a third party is trustfull and thus discouraged.
+At the moment using a service hosted by a third party is trustful, thus discouraged.
 This leads to both participants' nodes being peers in a system with an eventual consistency - due to network constraints and forks both participants can have a different view of the chain.